golemfactory/golem-architecture/arch-snapshot/arch.md

 ###### Example - payment protocol version

-[The payment protocol version](../specs/payment-version.md) i is a good example of how to introduce changes and protect Nodes from incompatibilities.
+[The payment protocol version](../specs/payment-version.md) is a good example of how to introduce changes and protect Nodes from incompatibilities.
 A new payment driver implementation altered the way payments are processed, which could have caused Providers to be unable to validate transactions.
 The introduction of the `golem.com.payment.protocol.version` property prevents Agents from signing Agreements with incompatible Nodes, ensuring smooth interactions.

 ##### Managing protocols specifications

-- Namespace clashes etc.
-- Experimental properties
+Since the protocol is open to extensions and contributions from outside Golem Factory, certain issues may arise.
+Introducing new properties could conflict with existing protocols, leading to naming clashes when multiple parties introduce them simultaneously.

+Currently, Golem has no formal strategy for managing these conflicts.
+Although solutions such as [experimental features](../gaps/gap-32_experimental_features) have been proposed (mainly for internal purposes), a more comprehensive process for managing protocols would be necessary if Golem reaches full decentralization.
+However, at this moment, the problem remains non-existent.

 #### Offer propagation